sash-tim/ATC-parsing/docs/A note about GPT-5 and ATC commands understanding.md

 }
 ```

-GPT-5 response is correct and much more detailed compared to GPT-4.5 respons.
+GPT-5 response is correct and much more detailed compared to GPT-4.5 response.

 3. Semantic parsing response: